nimati/FCAlertView/README.md

 Adding FCAlertView
 ------------------

-Add the following to your desired View Controller:
+Start by adding the following to your desired View Controller:

 ```Objective-C
 #import "FCAlertView.h"